syntasso/workshop/README.md

 * How easy is it for application developers to use that service?
 * What are the possible opportunities available to you to enable your application developers better flow at a lower cost to you and your platform team.

 This workshop introduces you to the [Kratix](https://www.kratix.io) framework.
-There is a series of tutorials that build up your understanding of what Kratix is, how Kratix works, and how Kratix can be tailored to your needs.
+There is a series of tutorials that build up your understanding of what Kratix is, how Kratix works, and how you can use Kratix to deliver a first-class platform to your organisation.

 ## The series